princesingh520/zomato_Restaurant_Survivor/README.md

 bash
 Copy
-jupyter notebook Restaurant_Rating_Prediction.ipynb
+jupyter notebook notebooks/Restaurant_Rating_Prediction.ipynb
 or

 bash
 Copy
-python restaurant_rating_prediction.py
+python scripts/restaurant_rating_prediction.py
 The script will preprocess the data, train the model, and evaluate its performance.

 Results